 It is possible that such a methodology could lead to the identification of more schools for Comprehensive Supports than could be adequately served.
 For example, if there were 6 schools in Priority 1, 5 in Priority 2, and 14 in Priority 3, this would result in 25 schools being identified for Comprehensive Supports—more than Vermont’s available fiscal resources would effectively support.
 In such a case, the VT-AOE would support all 11 Priority 1 and 2 schools.
 Priority 3 schools joining that cohort would be selected based on the number of priority points earned by each school with those serving the greatest number of students being most likely to be selected.
 A breakdown of how priority points will be calculated in this scenario, follows:

-Nu
+Schools are given Priority Points based on their percentage of Historically Marginalized Students.